Program manager vs. project manager: A detailed guide

 PMI-ACP® certification validates that you are highly skilled in understanding and applying multiple agile approaches including Scrum, Lean, Kanban, and Test-Driven Development.

-Read more: Top project management certifications to enroll in 2024
+Read more: Top project management certifications to enroll in 2026

-Program manager vs project manager salary
+Program manager vs project manager salary comparison

 Let’s discover the salaries of the two roles:

-The typical range falls between $84K – $140K/ year.
+The typical range falls between $92k to $156k per year.

-The estimated annual salary of a project manager is $99,726 per year in the United States area, with an average salary of $92,515 per year.
+According to Glassdoor, the average salary of a project manager in the United States is $105k per year.

 Tools that a project manager and a program manager will need

-A program manager and a project manager must manage many tasks in daily life.
+A program manager and a project manager have to manage many tasks in daily life.
 They need tools to perform tasks efficiently and make work life easy.
 The top tools a program manager and a project manager need include project management software, communication apps, document management systems, data analysis software, and a to-do list app.

 One of the most important tools they need is a project management tool.
 Studies have also confirmed that 77% of high-performing teams use project management tools.